U.S. Supreme Court Issues Long-Awaited Decision on EPA GHG Permitting Authority

 Third, how will the Court's opinion affect EPA's ongoing efforts to regulate new and existing sources under Section 111 of the CAA?
 The majority's opinion appears to leave EPA's Section 111 authority intact, but this opinion may provide ammunition to rule opponents considering that Justice Kennedy - often the swing vote - sided with four other justices in casting a skeptical eye towards the scope of EPA's greenhouse gas regulation.
 The majority opinion explicitly warns EPA that its decision "should not be taken as an endorsement of all aspects of EPA's current approach."
 Other commentary in the opinion will provide fodder for argument about exactly what the Court will accept under Section 111.
 That will be the subject of our further analysis in the weeks to come.

-For more information, please contact Vinson & Elkins lawyers Eric Groten or Michael Malfettone.
+For more information, please contact Vinson & Elkins lawyer Eric Groten.
 Visit our website to learn more about V&E's Environmental practice, or e-mail one of the practice contacts.

 * Disclosure: Vinson & Elkins represented respondents the Coalition for Responsible Regulation et al.